 To facilitate interoperability and avoid loss of semantics, this profile recommends that coded concepts in imported items be preserved and any mappings to new coding systems be recorded as translations on export.

-Local Codes SHALL be maintained.
+Imported Codes SHOULD be maintained by the system implementing the Reconciliation Agent Actor

-Codes from source systems representing other code systems SHOULD be maintained and if so SHALL be maintained as translations.
+Imported codes SHOULD be exported by the Content Creator according to local policy.

 This is a recommendation and not a requirement because many EHR systems do not have the capability to store or validate codes from external coding systems.
 Also, many regional and national interoperability specifications have requirements to use specific coding systems for recording codes for different items, and may not permit the transmission of alternate codes.